 Conclusion on the Leftovers

-Dogs don’t like to be left out on the leftover Thanksgiving eats!
-Just be sure to limit their holiday serving size and be selective.
-So the quantity you provide, but also which types of foods they get to chow down on, should be carefully considered.
-Turkey meat is fine and even some gravy but withhold the bones.
+Dogs don’t like to be left out on holiday leftovers!
+Just limit serving sizes and be selective.
+Carefully consider which foods to share with Fido.
+Turkey meat is fine, and even some gravy, but withhold bones.
 Giving your dog Thanksgiving or Xmas leftovers doesn’t have to be problematic.
-It can be okay for pets to be accustomed to being included as part of the family on such joyous occasions.
+It’s okay to include pets on joyous occasions.